 The Alternative Investment Funds Managers’ (AIFMs) Law, 56(I)/ 2013, aligns the Cyprus regulatory framework with various EU regulations on Alternative Investment Managers (AIMs).

 Specifically, the Law identifies the following two Alternative Investment Funds Manager:

 - The AIFMs that are appointed as external managers of AIFs.

-AIFMs need to be licensed by CySEC in order to operate in the Republic of Cyprus.
+AIFMs need to be licensed by the Cyprus Securities and Exchange Commission (CySEC) in order to operate in the Republic of Cyprus.
 Moreover, the AIFMs that operate in the Republic of Cyprus need to satisfy some general requirements such as authorisation, capital requirements, remuneration, conflict of interest, risk management, liquidity management and transparency.

 It should be pointed out that AIFMs are licensed only if CySEC is satisfied that AIFMs:

 - comply with the Law;

 - are managed by individuals of good repute and sufficient experience;

 - have shareholders with qualifying holdings who are suitable to guarantee the wise and prudent management;